TomPed/miscord/README.md

 # :no_mouth: Miscord :fire:

-Miscord, or Meme Discord, is a meme bot for Discord.
+Miscord, or Meme Discord, is a meme bot for [Discord](https://discordapp.com/).
 I meme, who doesn't like memes, you know what I meme :boom:?

 We are primarily making memes from games that our friends play together.
 If you have any requests just make an issue or a pull request!

+Add [the bot](https://discordapp.com/oauth2/authorize?&client_id=185584861463969793&scope=bot) to your Discord server.

 ## Build Guide